maueroats/teaching--2020-2021/content/ap-cs/java/week01.md

 - lots of syntax and special "reserved" words
 - types are required
 - braces `{ ... }` to put things inside each other
+- output values must be specified using a `return` statement
 - semicolons to end each "line" = statement or group of statements
 - consistency is weird sometimes (I will point this out)
 - need to understand how the computer sees "memory"